RageLeague/MettleAnonymous/README.md

 # Mettle Anonymous (Reverse Mettle Allocation)

 A mod for Griftlands that help you quit mettle (reverse all mettle allocations).
+This mod also makes the mettle upgrades in the compendium appear in the same order as in the upgrade screen.

 Version: 0.0.1
 Workshop ID: TBD